-Definition Taking or attempting to take the property of another student or school community member or school property valuing between \$11 and \$100.
-Taking or attempting to take the property of another student or school community member or school property valuing over \$100.
-Repeated intentional conduct that is directed to another student or students, in or outside a school setting, that is severe, persistent, or pervasive, and that either: substantially interferes with a student's education, or creates a hostile learning environment, or Substantially disrupts school operations.
+Infraction Definition Theft (Less than \$100) Taking or attempting to take the property of another student or school community member or school property valuing between \$11 and \$100.
+Theft (greater than \$100) Taking or attempting to take the property of another student or school community member or school property valuing over \$100.
+Bullying/ Cyber bullying (PA) Repeated intentional conduct that is directed to another student or students, in or outside a school setting, that is severe, persistent, or pervasive, and that either: substantially interferes with a student's education, or creates a hostile learning environment, or Substantially disrupts school operations.
 Bullying occurs within an interpersonal relationship where there is an imbalance of power (e.g., one person is physically larger, stronger, mentally quicker, or socially more powerful).
 The conduct may be physical, psychological, verbal, nonverbal, written, or electronic.
-Cyber bullying occurs through electronic communication devices including, but not limited to, social networking, email, instant messaging, text messages, tweets, blogs, photo and video sharing, chat rooms, dashboards, or websites.
-Harassment, intimidation and bullying (HIB) as any gesture, any written, verbal or physical act, or any electronic communication, whether it be a single incident or a series of incidents, that is reasonably perceived as being motivated either by an actual or perceived characteristic, such as: Race, color, religion, ancestry, national origin, gender, sexual orientation, gender identity and expression, or a mental, physical or sensory disability or by any other distinguishing characteristic; and that Takes place on school property, at any school-sponsored function, on a school bus, or off school grounds, that substantially disrupts or interferes with the orderly operation of the school or the rights of other students; and that A reasonable person should know, under the circumstances, will have the effect of physical or emotionally harming a student or damaging the student's property, or placing a student in reasonable fear of physical or emotional harm to his person or damage to his property; or Has the effect of insulting or demeaning any student or group of students; or Creates a hostile educational environment for the student by interfering with a student's education or by severely or
+Cyber bullying occurs through electronic communication devices including, but not limited to, social networking, email, Bullying/ instant messaging, text messages, tweets, blogs, photo and video sharing, chat rooms, dashboards, or websites.
+Harassment, intimidation and bullying (HIB) as any gesture, any written, verbal Cyber bullying: Harassment, Intimidation, and or physical act, or any electronic communication, whether it be a single incident or a series of incidents, that is reasonably perceived as being motivated either by an actual or perceived characteristic, such as: • Race, color, religion, ancestry, national origin, gender, sexual orientation, gender identity and expression, or a mental, Bullying (NJ) physical or sensory disability or by any other distinguishing characteristic; and that Takes place on school property, at any school-sponsored function, on a school bus, or off school grounds, that substantially disrupts or interferes with the orderly operation of the school or the rights of other students; and that • A reasonable person should know, under the circumstances, will have the effect of physically or emotionally harming a student or damaging the student's property, or placing a student in reasonable fear of physical or emotional harm to his person or damage to his property; or Has the effect of insulting or demeaning any student or group of students; or Creates a hostile educational environment for the student by interfering with a student's education or by severely or pervasively causing physical or emotional harm to the student